GL-equivariant modules over polynomial rings in infinitely many variables: Introduction

 The explicit resolutions we construct in $\Mod_K$ allow us to give a conceptual derivation of a formula for character polynomials (see \S\ref{ss:charpoly}), while our theory of local cohomology provides invariants which detect the discrepancy between the character polynomial and the actual character in low degrees.
 In particular, see Remark~\ref{rmk:stabdeg} which applies explicit local cohomology calculations to improve some bounds given in \cite{fimodules}.

-Our result on enhanced Hilbert series, and its generalization to multivariate tca's, allows one to define and prove rationality of an enhanced Hilbert series for $\Delta$-modules.
-Similarly, our result on Poincar\'e series, and its generalization to multivariate tca's, allows one to prove a rationality result for Poincar\'e series of $\Delta$-modules.
+Our result on enhanced Hilbert series, and its generalization to multivariate tca's, suggests how to define and prove rationality of an enhanced Hilbert series for $\Delta$-modules.
+Similarly, our result on Poincar\'e series, and its generalization to multivariate tca's, suggests how to prove a rationality result for Poincar\'e series of $\Delta$-modules.
 This affirmatively answers Questions~4 and~7 from \cite{snowden}.